Common noctule: Diet and Echolocation

-Generally, the common noctule lives in wooded habitats, but some populations thrive in towns such as Hamburg, Vienna, Brno and some other central European cities.

 Conservation

 This species is protected in the European Union under the Habitats Directive.
 It is also listed in the Berne Convention and is specifically targeted by the UNEP-EUROBATS convention.
 Several national legislatures also protect this species and its habitats.
 In order to highlight the importance of protecting this species at the European scale, it was selected as "Bat species of the Year" 2016 and 2017 by the pan-European NGO BatLife Europe.